-- All instruments are to be stored on the racks provided near the Performing Arts Office. - Instruments should be taken home at the end of the school day. - Privately owned instruments students should ensure that the case is clearly labelled to distinguish it from other instruments which may appear similar. - · For your own benefit, it is advisable to write down the serial number and any distinguishing features of the instrument. - If the instrument is lost at any time, this will make its recovery much easier. - Families are advised to have appropriate insurance cover.
+All instruments are to be stored on the racks provided near the Music Office.
+Instruments should be taken home at the end of the school day.
+Privately owned instruments - Students who bring a privately owned instrument to school should ensure that the case is clearly labelled to distinguish it from other instruments which may appear similar.
+For your own benefit, it is advisable to write down the serial number and any distinguishing features of the instrument.
+If the instrument is lost at any time, this will make its recovery much easier.
+Families are advised to have appropriate insurance cover.